panchishin/neuralnet/README.md

 ## Rotation of an image
 Learn to rotate a 4x4 black and white image by 90 degrees.
 The 4x4 is printed to the screen so you can see how the NeuralNet is doing.
 I was quite amazed at how few learning sessions it needed to solve this problem and how well it does.
 Honestly I was expecting it to kinda get it but have some trouble and instead it caught on very quickly and accurately.
 ```
+# the default 4x4 image
 node example/rotate.js

+# A more difficult 5x5
+node example/rotate.js 5

+# Still succeeds with 8x8
+node example/rotate.js 8
 ```